Alex Labbé: O'Reilly Auto Parts Series

 In 2018, Labbé partnered with DGM Racing to drive the No. 36 Camaro full-time in the Xfinity Series.

 Labbé returned for a limited schedule in the No. 90 car the following year for DGM, and finished sixth at the Charlotte Motor Speedway Roval in September.

-In 2020, he returned to No. 36 for a majority of races, while he did No. 90 for the events in which No. 36 was not entered or had other drivers.
+In 2020, Labbé returned to No. 36 for a majority of races, while he ran No. 90 for the events in which No. 36 was not entered or had other drivers.
 In August, Labbé received a penalty for driving an Xfinity car in a Sports Car Club of America practice session at the Daytona Road Course ahead of the Xfinity Series race there, a violation of NASCAR's testing policy; the penalty resulted in him and his No. 36 team losing 75 points each and the latter being fined $50,000.
-The team appealed the ruling to the National Motorsports Appeals Panel, who rescinded the punishment.
+The team appealed the ruling to the National Motorsports Appeals Panel, which rescinded the punishment.